antouhou/protextinator/README.md

 > 💡 Perfect for game UIs, text editors, and any application that needs sophisticated text rendering with minimal hassle.

+⚠️ **WARNING**:  This library is work in progress, use at your own risk! ⚠️

 ## 🔥 Features

 - **Vertical text alignment** - Position your text exactly where you want it